Skip to content

 st fix

-st fix # Interactive repair
+st fix # interactive repair

-st fix --yes # Auto-approve all fixes
+st fix --yes # auto-approve all fixes

-st fix --dry-run # Preview without changing anything
+st fix --dry-run # preview without changing anything

 st run <cmd> (alias: st test <cmd>)

-st run "cargo test" # Run tests on each branch
+st run "cargo test" # current stack

-st run --fail-fast "cargo check" # Stop on first failure
+st run --fail-fast "cargo check" # stop on first failure

-Flag Description
+Flag Behavior

---fail-fast Stop after the first branch that fails
+--fail-fast Stop after the first failing branch

---all Run on all tracked branches, not just the current stack
+--all Run on all tracked branches

 Example output: